confluentinc/learn-kafka-courses/data-pipelines/exercises/pipelines6.md

 ![Data Lineage](images/dp06-01-01.png)

 For the final step, we will stream the enriched data out to Elasticsearch from where it can be built into a dashboard.
-You need to have an Elasticsearch instance created as described in the first exercise &lt;INSERT NAME OF EXERCISE AND ADD ANCHOR LINK&gt;, and it must be accessible from the internet.
+You need to have an Elasticsearch instance created as described in the first exercise &lt;TODO: INSERT NAME OF EXERCISE AND ADD ANCHOR LINK&gt;, and it must be accessible from the internet.

 1. In Confluent Cloud, click on the **Connectors** link, click **Add connector**, and search for the "Elasticsearch Service Sink" connector.